naev/naev/dat/naevpedia/lore/factions/thurion.md

 They have acquired enough biological population to survive.
 Shortly after the incident they began to send scouts into the nebula to investigate the situation and eventually help the few survivors on their side of the galaxy.
 All survivors were integrated into their society and the Thurion started research on surviving the harsh condition within the nebula.
-Once counter measures were invented the Thurion started to quickly expand in the now empty space within the nebula.
+Once countermeasures were invented the Thurion started to quickly expand in the now empty space within the nebula.
 By salvaged the debris they found they were able to expand their infrastructure quickly.
 Most of their infrastructure is highly automated and operated by uploaded Thurion.
 Human resources are rare and thus valuable.